Amicable numbers: Other results

 In every known case, the numbers of a pair are either both even or both odd.
 It is not known whether an even-odd pair of amicable numbers exists, but if it does, the even number must either be a square number or twice one, and the odd number must be a square number.
 However, amicable numbers where the two members have different smallest prime factors do exist: there are seven such pairs known.
 Also, every known pair shares at least one common prime factor.
-It is not known whether a pair of coprime amicable numbers exists, though if any does, the product of the two must be greater than 1067.
-Also, a pair of coprime amicable numbers cannot be generated by Thabit's formula (above), nor by any similar formula.
+It is not known whether a pair of coprime amicable numbers exists, though if any does, the product of the two must be greater than 1065.
+Also, a pair of co-prime amicable numbers cannot be generated by Thabit's formula (above), nor by any similar formula.

-In 1955, Paul Erdős showed that the density of amicable numbers, relative to the positive integers, was 0.
+In 1955 Paul Erdős showed that the density of amicable numbers, relative to the positive integers, was 0.